F5Networks/f5-declarative-onboarding/docs/composing-a-declaration.rst

 Components of the declaration
 -----------------------------
-The following sections break down the example into parts so you can understand the options and how to compose a declaration.
+In this section, we break down the example into each class so you can understand the options when composing your declaration.
 The tables below the examples contains descriptions and options for the parameters included in the example only.

 If there is a default value, it is shown in bold in the Options column.

-Use the index in the left pane if you want to go directly to a particular section.
+Use the index in the left pane if you want to go directly to a particular class.

 .. _base-comps:

 Base components
 ```````````````
 The first few lines of your declaration are a part of the base components and define top-level options.
+When you POST a declaration, depending on the complexity of your declaration and the modules you are provisioning, it may take some time before the system returns a success message.
+You can use the property **"async": "true",** in your declaration, and then use GET with ?show=full to poll for status.

 .. code-block:: javascript
    :linenos: